Six Sigma tools that drive real process improvement

 Put Six Sigma principles into practice

-These templates help you implement quality control workflows with built-in inspection checkpoints, root cause tracking, and standardized processes.
+These templates help you set up quality control workflows with built-in inspection checkpoints, root cause tracking, and standardized processes.

 Example Procedure